SkafteNicki/dtu_mlops/s7_deployment/cloud_deployment.md

     Do the following:

-    * Click the select button, which will bring up all build containers and pick the one you want to deploy.
+    * Click the select button, which will bring up all built containers, and pick the one you want to deploy.
 In the future, you probably want to choose the *Continuously deploy new revisions from a source repository* such that a new version is always deployed when a new container is built.